RedeemedSpoon/Sort-Visualizer/README.md

 ## How To Use

 - **Choose an Algorithm:** Select the sorting algorithm you want to visualize from the menu list.
-- **Array Size:** Choose the desired size of the array set you want to sort.
+- **Change Array Size:** Choose the desired size of the array set you want to sort.
-- **Speed Controls:** You can use speed controls to adjust the animation speed to slow down or speed up.
+- **Modify Speed Controls:** Use speed controls to adjust the animation speed to slow down or speed up.
 - **Run Visualization:** Click the "Run" button to start the visualization.
-- **View Stats:** You can easily view the number of comparisons and swaps that took place during the visualization as well as the time it took to sort the data.

 ## Algorithms Present